Kentucky Probate

 What Does the Probate Process Entail?

-If clear, unambiguous instructions have been left for the estate, then the probate process will essentially consist of a court authenticating the will and approving the executor.
-All of the assets and liabilities will be identified and calculated, debts and taxes paid off, and then the executor will issue bequeathments.
+If clear, unambiguous instructions have been left for the estate, then the probate process will consist of a court authenticating the will and approving the executor.
+The assets and liabilities will be identified and calculated, debts and taxes paid off, and then the executor will issue bequeathments.

 You can get assistance with probate today by calling our office!
 Call Today!